rom4ster/g600Control/readme.md

-Are you tired of using LGS?
+Are you tired of using LGS for you G600 MMO Gaming Mouse?
 Wish there was a better way to do things, well for those who own a Logitech G600 there just might be.
 While not a complete replacement this development API and its planned GUI software component will be faster and better than LGS.

 Also this tool provides a non garbage API for manipulating the mouse.